Prior to 2008, I have recommended cod liver oil as a dietary supplement to support healthy vitamin D levels.

 Widespread vitamin D deficiency has also been strongly linked to the childhood epidemics of autism, asthma, and diabetes, both type 1 and 2.

-There are many problems with modern cod liver oil but one of the primary ones is that there is no standard definition of what constitutes cod liver oil.
 Manufacturers are free to add or subtract as much vitamin A or D as they see fit.
 In fact cod liver oil was discovered in the sewers of England several hundred years ago by starving children who drank it and scientists noticed they did not get rickets.
-Cod liver oil is in fact a highly processed food that was never consumed by humans prior to this.

-Primary Justification Why You Should AVOID Cod Liver Oil
+Primary Justification Why I Beieve You Are Better Off AVOIDING Cod Liver Oil

 The researchers believe this is due to massive nutritional deficiencies in the third world because most of their calories are from grains and they simply don’t have an opportunity to consume as many fresh fruits, vegetables, butter, eggs and other vitamin A containing foods that those in the developed world do.